avneetsekhoncs/EmbeddedSystems/README.md

       light intensity seen in the sample history.
       Display some information each second to the terminal.
       Listen to a UDP socket and respond to commands

+    - Part 2 - Debug program "noworky"
+      Use gdbserver and the gdb cross-debugger to debug noworky.
+      Setup a graphical cross-debugger (such as Eclipse or VS Code).
+Use it to re-debug noworky in a cross-debugging configuration (target device runs noworky, host runs the graphical debugger)